2006 Major League Baseball draft: Background

 Pitching accounted for 18 of the 30 selections in the first round of the 2006 First-Year Player Draft, including the top choice, right-hander Luke Hochevar, who was chosen by the Kansas City Royals.
 The University of Tennessee product pitched for the Fort Worth Cats of the Independent League after not reaching terms with the Los Angeles Dodgers, who selected him in the sandwich round (40th overall) of the 2005 First-Year Player Draft.

 Six of the first seven picks and nine of the first 12 selections were pitchers.
 In addition to the 18 hurlers, seven outfielders, three third basemen and two catchers made up the rest of the first round.

 The first six picks were from the college ranks.
 University of North Carolina pitchers Andrew Miller (6th overall, Tigers) and Daniel Bard (28th, Red Sox) and University of Texas teammates Drew Stubbs (8th overall, Reds) and Kyle McCulloch (29th, White Sox) went in the first round.

 Kyle Drabek, the son of longtime Major League pitcher Doug Drabek, was chosen by the Philadelphia Phillies with the 18th pick.
-He is currently a free agent.

 Detroit's Andrew Miller became the first player from the 2006 Draft to reach the Major Leagues.
 He debuted in relief during a doubleheader at Yankee Stadium on August 30.
 He would make eight relief appearances for the Tigers during their pennant-winning season.
-He currently pitches in the St. Louis Cardinals organization and has also played for the New York Yankees, Baltimore Orioles, Florida Marlins, Boston Red Sox and Cleveland Indians.
+He has also played for the New York Yankees, Baltimore Orioles, Florida Marlins, Boston Red Sox and Cleveland Indians.